publications

 2019

 - M.S.
-CS ThesisHeadTrack: Tracking Head Orientation Using Wireless SignalsAmod K. Agrawal, and Romit Roy ChoudhuryUniversity of Illinois at Urbana-Champaign, Jun 2019
+ThesisHeadTrack: Tracking Head Orientation Using Wireless SignalsAmod K. Agrawal, and Romit Roy ChoudhuryUniversity of Illinois at Urbana-Champaign, Apr 2019

 Estimating and tracking a user’s head orientation is critical for many mobile computing applications.
 Existing solutions typically rely on infrastructure-based setups, such as cameras or lasers, combined with expensive inertial measurement units (IMUs).
 These approaches constrain the user to a fixed area and limit both portability and mobility.
 This work introduces HeadTrack, a necklace-style wearable consisting of a headset and a chest-piece, which estimates head orientation using wireless radio frequency (RF) signals.
 The core challenge addressed is to accurately measure multiple distances between the chest-mounted unit and the headset using ultra-wideband (UWB) radios.
 By decoupling head motion from body motion, this design enables both mobility and portability.
 Although UWB radios offer 1 GHz bandwidth and high-speed clocks, they typically achieve only 10 cm ranging accuracy.
 HeadTrack improves this to 5 mm by introducing a wired reference path.
 The transmitted signal is split and sent over both wired and wireless paths, allowing more precise distance estimation.
 For evaluation, we use ViCon to collect ground truth data.
 HeadTrack leverages an onboard IMU to resolve phase ambiguity and achieves head orientation tracking with a mean error of 6.5°.
 The system offers a wearable, occlusion-free, cost-effective solution for head orientation tracking with bounded and non-diverging error.